xuzhenpeng263/NanoTS/SPEC.md

 - `version`: u8 = `1`
 - `footer_offset`: u64 (`0` means no footer)

+Notes:

+- Readers may fall back to scanning the file for the last valid Footer record if the header `footer_offset` is `0` or invalid.

 After the header, the file is a sequence of **records**:

 Record header: